LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 Controllers
 ^^^^^^^^^^^

+.. admonition:: Warning

+   The tests in ``TestTaskTwo`` relating to the following tasks have been commented out because they depend on the code you wrote earlier.
+Open ``TestTaskTwo`` in IntelliJ and find these tests.
+For each one:

+   #.
+Select the entire commented-out method.
+These methods start around line 328.
+You may need to add ``import`` statements for some of the classes used in these methods.
+   #.
+Uncomment the method by using ``cmd+/`` on Mac or ``ctrl+/`` on Windows.

+   If you do not uncomment these tests, your code will not pass the autograder.

+   Uncommenting these methods will introduce some new errors related to a class named ``SkillController``, but these will be fixed by the code you are about to write.
+If you like, you can leave these commented out until you get to that task.

 With the employer repository in place, we will reference this to send object information through the ``EmployerController`` handlers. ``EmployerController`` contains two handlers with missing information.
 Your task here is to make use of the ``EmployerRepository`` class in these handlers.